rrhansen/CBMC-b00t-c0d3/README.md

 # b00t-c0d3
-The goal is to verify the security of the boot code using CBMC / UPPAAL
+The goal is to verify the security of the boot code using CBMC

 mask_rom_boot_code.c contains the unaltered boot code without annotations.
 SimplifiedThe boot code is simplified and inspired by OpenTitan's secure boot.